 - My final thoughts on buying a condo in Thailand

 I was 27 years old, and the pangs for a touch of security started to hit me, I was loving my travels but being broke was getting old.
 How do I progress from here?
 What about supporting a family, buying a house etc?
 So I started taking blogging seriously, ended up doing quite well out of it, becoming a millionaire a few years after I bought this condo.
 But being based in Thailand now, and with my first $100k or so, as soon as I had enough money to buy a property, I went all in.
 I spent everything I had on a new condo in Bangkok.
 My bank account was back to zero again but it’s proven to be one of the best decisions of my life.

 Buying a condo in Bangkok, Thailand

-I was living in central Bankok, sharing a place with a close friend we paid 25,000THB a month rent ($700USD).
+I was living in central Bangkok, sharing a place with a close friend we paid 25,000THB a month rent ($700USD).
 My blog was booming.
-My bank account had reached numbers I had never dreamed of. $120,000USD in my currency account (about 80kGBP – a huge landmark figure in my life, I had never seen a bank balance like that before)).
-At the current exchange rates that was about 4 million Thai baht (2020 edit – that would be 3.3m THB today), so that was my budget, 4 million baht.
+My bank account had reached numbers I had never dreamed of. $120,000USD in my current account.
+About 80kGBP – a huge landmark figure in my life.
+I had never seen a bank balance like that before.
+At the current exchange rates that was about 4 million Thai baht (2020 edit – that would be 3.3m THB today).
+So that was my budget, 4 million baht.

 Can foreigners buy property in Thailand?